dgroomes/spring-kafka-java-15-bug/README.md

 The output of `./gradlew dependencies`, regardless if I execute it using Java 11 or Java 15, does not include Jackson.
 Is this a bug with the Kafka client library itself, where under Java 11 it doesn't bother loading Jackson but in Java 12+ it tries to load a Jackson class for some reason?
 As if it's more eager in Java 12+?

+UPDATE: this is due to a bug in kafka-clients, that was fixed in 2.6.1.
+See <https://issues.apache.org/jira/browse/KAFKA-10384>.